Skip to content

 Nine of Swords as depicted in the Rider-Waite Smith Tarot by A.E.
 White, illustrated by Pamela Colman Smith

-Nine of Swords: Tarot Card Meanings
+Nine of Swords Tarot Card Meaning

-Keywords/Phrases: Anxiety, fear, mental anguish, guilt, worry, sleepless nights, overwhelming thoughts, inner turmoil.
+Nine of Swords Keywords: Anxiety, fear, mental anguish, guilt, worry, sleepless nights, overwhelming thoughts, inner turmoil.

 The Nine of Swords in the tarot signifies intense anxiety and mental anguish, often reflecting the burden of overwhelming thoughts and fears.
 This card represents sleepless nights, where worries and guilt consume your mind, creating a sense of inner turmoil and distress.
 It highlights the power of negative thinking and the impact it can have on your emotional well-being.
 The Nine of Swords urges you to confront these fears and anxieties, recognizing that they may be exaggerated or unfounded, and to seek ways to alleviate your mental stress and find peace.

-Nine of Swords: Reversed Tarot Card Meanings
+Nine of Swords Reversed Tarot Card Meaning

-Keywords/Phrases: Release of anxiety, overcoming fear, relief, end of mental anguish, healing, finding hope, recovery.
+Nine of Swords Reversed Keywords: Release of anxiety, overcoming fear, relief, end of mental anguish, healing, finding hope, recovery.

 When the Nine of Swords appears reversed in a tarot reading, it signifies the release of anxiety and the beginning of overcoming fear and mental anguish.
 This card suggests that the intense worry and distress you’ve been experiencing are starting to subside, offering a sense of relief and hope.
 It reflects the process of healing from past traumas and the ability to move forward with a clearer mind and a lighter heart.
 The reversed Nine of Swords encourages you to embrace this newfound sense of peace, letting go of lingering fears and allowing yourself to recover from the emotional turmoil that has weighed you down.

-Gallery: Nine of Swords in Various Decks
+Gallery: Nine of Swords in Various Tarot Decks

 A photo of the Nine of Swords card from the Original Rider Waite Smith Tarot and the After Tarot